Energy, Electronics and Process Laboratory Université de la Réunion, Saint-Denis

 The SPN1 Sunshine Pyranometer is a precision solar radiation measurement instrument with a ground glass dome, and is designed for long-term outdoor exposure.
 It is an affordable and effective alternative to shade-ring pyranometers, pyrheliometers and traditional sunshine recorders.

-The SPN1 Sunshine Pyranometer is exceptionally easy to use; it needs no routine adjustment or polar alignment and works at any latitude.
+The SPN1 Pyranometer is exceptionally easy to use; it needs no routine adjustment or polar alignment and works at any latitude.

 An internal heater keeps the pyranometer dome clear of dew, ice and snow down to -20°C (in still air conditions), ensuring reliable readings in difficult climatic conditions.
-The SPN1 Sunshine Pyranometer design is protected by patents EP 1012633 and US 6417500.
+The SPN1 design is protected by patents EP 1012633 and US 6417500.

 SPN1 Resource Centre

 The Resource Centre contains a wide range of application and technical information – covering DNI calculation, tilt correction, performance validation, and much more.
 Visit the SPN1 Resource Centre.

 Direct and Diffuse Radiation

 The SPN1 Pyranometer uses an array of seven miniature thermopile sensors and a computer-generated shading pattern to measure the direct and diffuse components of incident solar radiation.
 The SPN1 computes direct radiation by subtracting the diffuse from the global (total) radiation.